intuit/costBuddy/README.md

 Example :
 >prometheus_push_gw_port=“”

 13. `costbuddy_output_bucket`: A unique S3 bucket name, costBuddy will create S3 bucket with this name with the parent account appended at the end.

+    The bucket name can be between 3 and 63 characters long, and can contain only lower-case characters, numbers, periods, and dashes.
+Each label in the bucket name must start with a lowercase letter or number.
+The bucket name cannot contain underscores, end with a dash, have consecutive periods, or use dashes adjacent to periods.

 Example :
 >costbuddy-output-bucket = “costbuddy-output-bucket”